wo-language/wo/justifications.md

 Why should I have to analyze any of this when 3 characters would have explained enough.
 If the code used `tree` as the variable name, none or almost none of this would have been necessary - even with better documentation.
 We would have read that single word, and moved on to the next thing, rather than being disrupted.

-> Good code is not vague.
+> Good code is not overly vague.

 `t` is more objectively more vague than `tree`.